e-mehegan/EmilyMehegan_T2A2/README.md

 One of the main reasons for choosing PostgreSQL is its support of writing database functions using the primary lanaguages that will be used and implemented in the API webserver, which includes SQL and Python.
 PostgreSQL has great support with database primitives such as numeric, Boolean and string which are used to build the application.
 Its support for JSON also makes it a viable choice for working with the relational data in the system since JSON will be implemented when building and creating this application.
 Having the ability to define my own types and transmitting the data for the web application will aid in the development of my database and structuring the data.

 Authentication, access control and secuirty are important for any application.
-PostgreSQL has a robust system to be able to appropiatly and effciently handle these aspects.
+PostgreSQL has a robust system to be able to appropriately and effciently handle these aspects.
 These authentication and authorization functionalities are crucial when dealing with user's personal data.
 PostgreSQL offers authentication methods, role-based access control, encryption and access permissions.
 These are all aspects that are crucial in providing a safe environment for your user's data by aiding in building a secure and safe application.

 One of the other features that PostgreSQL provides in the ability to define inheritance relationships between tables and add comments.
 Table inheritance allows for more manageable indexes and speeds up searches in the database.
 Changes are then easier to make as only the parent table will need to be changed for a cascade effect on the other tables instead of having to do in individually.
 These smaller indexes allow for easier reading and organisation, making a valuable feature for managing and organising the database.
 The ability to be able to add comments on database objects aid in organisation and management of data in the application by adding these comments to tables, databases and other database objects.

 PostgreSQL's use of arrays allows for efficient data organization by organizing related data into one single column.
 This is used to represent a collection of chosen values which simplifies the data model.
 Compact storage, index support, flexibility, readability and array functions are also other traits that arrays in PostgreSQL offer.
 Various array functions allow for dynamic operations on the arrays.
 With multiple array data types that work efficently with ORMs, this allows for easy mapping of array data between the application code and database.

 Its large list of features, reliablitly, performance and community support makes it a suitable choice for creating and building this application.
 The wide community support promotes a welcoming and well documented platform for PostgreSQL which provides further benfits to using this system.
-Due to it's popularity in the community ,regualr updates and bug fixes further make it a viable choice for this application.
+Due to it's popularity in the community, regualr updates and bug fixes further make it a viable choice for this application.

 <b><u>What are the drawbacks compared to others?</b></u>